-Our favorite of all the spooky theme park makeovers, Halloween Horror Nights at Universal Studios Orlando transforms the mega-park into a world of horror -- which is hosted, of course, by an evil clown.
-Head straight for the zombies at The Walking Dead haunted house, one of nine haunted house experiences on site.
-Screams can be heard from a distance at "The Carnage Returns," one of two live shows featured this season.
-The second show, "Bill & Ted's Excellent Halloween Adventure," features a more upbeat take on Halloween, infusing pop songs and cheesy jokes into a 35-minute production.
+Our favorite of all the spooky theme park makeovers, Halloween Horror Nights at Universal Orlando transforms the mega-park into a world of horror.
+Be sure to stop by the Stranger Things haunted house, one of 10 haunted houses and attractions on-site.
+Piercing lasers and pounding electro music make up Halloween Marathon of Mayhem, one of two live shows featured this season.
+The second show, Academy of Villains: Altered States, features a more upbeat take on Halloween and is comprised of an array of dancing and theatrics.

 2. Knott's Scary Farm at Knott's Berry Farm: Buena, CA

 Having originated the concept of the Halloween theme park season back in 1973, Knott’s Berry Farm is overtaken by monsters every October.
 Known as Knott's Scary Farm, the park is made up of haunted mazes, attractions, experiences, and scare zones, along with live entertainment.
 This year, there are three live shows: Conjurers (a magic show), Puppet Up!
 Uncensored (a mix of comedy and puppetry), and The Hanging (a parody made up of comedy, special effects, and stunts).

 3. Phantom Fright Nights at Kennywood: Pittsburgh, PA